 actually devotes more verses to making sure that Muslim men know they

 Qur'an (33:50) - "O Prophet!
 We have made lawful to thee thy wives to whom thou hast paid their dowers; and those (slaves) whom thy right hand possesses out of the prisoners of war whom Allah has assigned to thee" This is one of several personal-sounding verses "from Allah" narrated by Muhammad - in this case allowing himself a virtually unlimited supply of sex partners.
-Others are restrained to four wives, but may also have sex with any number of slaves, as the following verse make clear:
+Other Muslims are restrained to four wives, but, following the example of their prophet, may also have sex with any number of slaves, as the following verse make clear:

 Qur'an (4:24) - "And all married women (are forbidden unto you) save those (captives) whom your right hands possess."
 Even sex with married slaves is permissible.